 - Roller skates or inline skates: our Verdict

-Roller skates vs Inline Skates: decision is extremely individual!
+Roller skates vs Inline Skates or Roller blades: decision is extremely individual!

 The biggest difference is that inline skates are more stable overall and give riders more grip.
 They are very rigid on the sides, on the heel also cover a larger part of the tibia than the traditional roller skates.

 Not only is stability a matter of providing riders more confidence, but also the increased balance on inliner makes it easy for newcomers.
 It also familiarize themselves with the unfamiliar feeling of being on the move.
 Finally, the front and rear axles of inliners are significantly farther apart than roller skates.

 The lateral instability caused by the missing pair of rollers with inliners.
 However,it does not create so problem because they are compensated after a short period of habituation by the tibia and the correct foot posture.

 Aside from which alternative is easier to master, both offer their own advantages and disadvantages.

 Small items such as stones or sticks can be run over much better with inline skates without falling any danger.
 This is due to the much narrower roller width of the inliner, that is why you drive effectively only on a strip which is a few millimeters wide.

 As a result, small objects can be jumped over them and ultimately the risk of driving over uneven ground is lower because the track width is lower than with roller blades or inline skates.
 In addition, you can go much faster with inline skates than roller skates, because the rollers are larger in diameter and can run faster.

 Last but not least, inliners are extremely versatile.
 You can drive them on many surfaces and use them for different purposes.
 They are particularly popular for playing hockey to develop on a dry surface for ice hockey.